sigstore/cosign/KMS.md

 The following checks were performed on each of these signatures:
   - The cosign claims were validated
   - The signatures were verified against the specified public key
-  - Any certificates were verified against the Fulcio roots.
+  - The code-signing certificate was verified using trusted certificate authority certificates

 [{"critical":{"identity":{"docker-reference":"gcr.io/dlorenc-vmtest2/demo"},"image":{"docker-manifest-digest":"sha256:410a07f17151ffffb513f942a01748dfdb921de915ea6427d61d60b0357c1dcd"},"type":"cosign container image signature"},"optional":null}]
 ```